MilesBellum/Android-Security-Testing/FRIDA.md

-# Frida
+# Frida Installation Guide (For Beginners)

 ## 🧰 Prerequisites

 Before using `loader` script, make sure you have the following installed:

-- Python 3.x
+- Python 3.x installed on your PC
+- `pip` to install Python packages
 - ADB (Android Debug Bridge)
 - Frida (`frida`, `frida-trace`, etc.)
 - An Android device (preferably rooted)